alexichristakis/generative-art/README.md

-generative art Processing program for the Becton Cafe LED display
+generative art Processing programs for the Becton Cafe LED display